 What is it about being a woman that makes me happy?
 I don’t know if I can answer that.
 Being a woman just is.
 It carries some burdens and some joys.

-I’ve spoken about Bras before (Link here), and how much I loathe them, I’m not sure I’ve really written much about my experience of being an autistic woman, perhaps the time has come.
+I’ve spoken about Bras before and how much I loathe them, I’m not sure I’ve really written much about my experience of being an autistic woman, perhaps the time has come.

 I grew up wild.
 A farmer’s daughter with hundreds of acres of mountainside as my playground.
 I spent my days with muddy knees, riding my bike with a stick as a gun, or hunting through rusty old farm tools to find treasure – metalwork bent into a pleasing shape, a long-abandoned tool, so many treasures.

 I would run, surefooted, along high walls, battling pirates and orcs.
-My writing reflected my play; punctuation had no place in the stories I wrote.
+My writing reflected my play; punctuation had no place in my stories.
 They stretched on for page after page of blood and battle, nary a comma or full-stop in sight.
 Breathless and urgent.
 There was so much to do and say, I had no time to attend to such trifles as “being understood”.

 I hated to be hugged.
 I didn’t understand why anyone would want to play with dolls when they could be fighting the forces of darkness.
 I was rough and tumble, and free.
 It was a girlhood from a bygone era, and I loved it.

 Puberty brought problems.
 Menstruation is a combination of practical and autistic issues.
 Tell a girl that at some point her body will change (When?
 No one knows), tell her that it will set into cycles of change for decades (How long?
 No one knows), give her minimal information about what it will be like (How will I feel?
 No one knows), use euphemistic language and present it all in hushed whispers (Is it natural?
 It is shameful), and you have a recipe for confusion and fear.